If a student or staff member is or has had contact with a confirmed case

 All providers must notify WorkSafe immediately after becoming aware that:

-- an employee, independent contractor, employee of the independent contractor or self-employed person has received a confirmed diagnosis of coronavirus (COVID-19)
+- an employee, independent contractor, employee of the independent contractor or self-employed person has received a confirmed diagnosis of COVID-19, or

 - the employee, independent contractor, employee of the independent contractor or self-employed person has attended the workplace within the relevant infection period